fanf2/regpg/README.md

-The `regpg` program is a thin wrapper around `gpg` for looking after secrets that need to be stored encrypted in a version control system and deployed to servers with a configuration management system.
+The `regpg` program is a thin wrapper around `gpg` for looking after secrets that need to be stored encrypted in a version control system (so you don't have to trust the VCS server) and decrypted when your configuration management system deploys them to servers.

 Overview